Implement runner using React

 event.
 This event fires when the form completes and the response data is ready for further processing.
 The event receives a reference to the active form instance.
 Together with one of the Export

-functions from the Runner Foundation package, you use it to retrieve data in a convenient format.
+functions from the Runner library, you use it to retrieve data in a convenient format.
 The following example shows how to export the data using the exportables

 or CSV